boralyl/boralyl.github.io/_posts/2020-03-20-nodered-for-automations-in-home-assistant.md

 that is kept up to date.

 The [y](https://zachowj.github.io/node-red-contrib-home-assistant-websocket/)
-palatte that is used to interact with Home Assistant not only has detailed documentation on the nodes it provides, but also has a basic tutorial and some cookbook recipes to inspire you.
+palette that is used to interact with Home Assistant not only has detailed documentation on the nodes it provides, but also has a basic tutorial and some cookbook recipes to inspire you.